The PhD oral examination

 The chair conducts the remainder of the oral examination as follows:

-- The audience (and guest member, if applicable) is thanked for their attendance and support of the candidate and, along with the candidate, is asked to leave so that a confidential meeting of the examining committee may be held.
+- The audience (and Invited Member, if applicable) is thanked for their attendance and support of the candidate and, along with the candidate, is asked to leave so that a confidential meeting of the examining committee may be held

 - The candidate is invited back into the room and informed of the results of the examination, the nature of revisions, and the method of approval of the revisions.

-The decision of the Examination Committee is reported on the “Final Oral Examination of the PhD Thesis” form, submitted to FGS.
+The decision of the Examination Committee is reported on the “Chair Report Form”, submitted to FGS.
 The members of the examining committee are asked to sign the approval form, and indicate whether they assign the candidate a vote of “Pass” or “Fail” on their oral defence.

-A second attempt at the oral defence of the thesis may be scheduled in accordance with the regulations of FGS.
+A second attempt at the oral defence of the thesis may be scheduled in accordance with the Academic Guide.

 The nature of required revisions, prior to submission of the final copy of the thesis to MSpace as well as the procedures for their completion is determined by the chair, in discussion with the committee.